knpuniversity/stripe/knpu/ep1-charging/stripe-invoices.md

 # Stripe Invoices

-The first two important objects in Stripe are Charge and Customer.
+The first two important objects in Stripe are `Charge` and `Customer`.

-Let's talk about the *third* important object: Invoice.
-Here's the idea: right now, we simply charge the Customer.
-But instead of doing that, we *could* add invoice items to the Customer, create an Invoice for those items, and then pay that Invoice.
+Let's talk about the *third* important object: `Invoice`.
+Here's the idea: right now, we simply charge the `Customer`.
+But instead of doing that, we *could* add invoice items to the `Customer`, create an `Invoice` for those items, and then pay that `Invoice`.

 To the user, this feels the same.
-But in Stripe, instead of having a charge, you will have an Invoice full of invoice items, and a charge to pay that invoice.
+But in Stripe, instead of having a charge, you will have an `Invoice` full of invoice items, and a charge to pay that invoice.
 Why do we care?
 Well first, it let's you have detailed line-items - like two separate items if our customer orders 2 products.

 And second, invoices are *central* to handling *subscriptions*.
-In fact, you'll find the Invoice API documentation under the subscription area.
+In fact, you'll find the `Invoice` API documentation under the subscription area.
 But, it can be used for any charges.

 ## Creating & Paying the Invoice

 Let's hook this up.
-First, instead of creating a Stripe Charge, create a Stripe `InvoiceItem`:
+First, instead of creating a Stripe `Charge`, create a Stripe `InvoiceItem`:

 [[[ code('c74f1943b4') ]]]